 Induction therapy is the first step of both AML and ALL Chemotherapy.
 Patients with AML and ALL need to start induction therapy immediately.
 The aim of induction therapy is to “induce,” or promote remission — when there is no diseases evidence left.
 The induction therapy explicitly aims to:

-- Kill as many AML and ALL cells as possible
+- Kill as many AML and ALL cells as possible.

-- Have blood counts returned to normal
+- Have blood counts returned to normal?

-- Reduce the symptoms for prolonged time
+- Reduce the symptoms for prolonged time.

 Induction therapy is done at a hospital, where most patients spend four to six weeks completing multiple Chemotherapy cycles.
 A cycle of Chemotherapy usually consists of one week of taking the drugs followed by several weeks of letting the body heal.
 Based on patient’s health status, patients who have a full-time caregiver can be discharged sooner.

-After patients complete induction therapy and get into remission, additional therapy is still needed.
+After patients’ complete induction therapy and get into remission, additional therapy is still needed.
 This second recovery phase is known as post-remission therapy, or consolidation therapy.
 In this second phase the cancer may probably come back.

 Post-remission treatment requires chemotherapy, and often a transplant of stem cells.
-The aim is to kill the stray leukaemia cells that blood or marrow tests do not find.
+The aim is to kill the stray leukemia cells that blood or marrow tests do not find.
 Patients receive post-remission therapy at the hospital or in an outpatient environment for a period of four to six weeks, often longer, depending on the post-remission medication and its side effects.